JuliaDiff/ForwardDiff.jl/README.md

 ### Initial Julia code for AD

-The initial code of AutoDiff was written by Jonas Rauch and was forwarded to the Julia community by Keving Squire.
+The initial code of AutoDiff was written by Jonas Rauch and was forwarded to the Julia community by Kevin Squire.
 Several members of the community have expressed interest in developing the code furthermore.
 If you are interested in contributing, please feel free to do so via a pull request.